jnichols-git/Gate/README.md

 4. Gate servers should be stable, handle errors and improper input well, and provide strong communication back to the application regarding those errors.

+### Non-Goals

+1. Gate is not meant to replace, or be overall better than, industry standard authentication solutions.
+2. The immediate focus of this project is not to reach a wide commercial audience.

 ## Getting Involved

 Contributions to Gate are highly appreciated!
 Check [CONTRIBUTING](CONTRIBUTING.md) to learn what you can do to help.